 The leftover leaf mulch gets piled up for compost, which will serve us as nutrient-rich soil for new plants the following year.

 Leaves are packed with nutrients provided by the trees they fell from.
 Using leaves as soil for your trees will give them a nutrient-rich boost without having to spread fertilizer.

 How to compost your leaves

 Shred the leaves so they will break down quicker, whole leaves take a long time to break down.
 Use a shredder, leaf blower with the shredder attachment, or a mower to shred the leaves.

 Put the shredded leaves in a well-ventilated area.
 This could be a compost bin, a barrel, or just a pile in the yard.

 Add manure to the leaves for additional nutrients, this also aids in the decomposition of the leaves.
 You can skip this but it’s a welcome addition to your soil.

 Mix the leaves every week or so to allow oxygen into the soil.
 Keep it moist by applying a tarp to cover the pile.

-Come spring you will have a very fine, soft soil.
+Come spring you will have very fine, soft soil.
 Apply this as you would regular soil, or use it as mulch around trees and plants.

 Also Read: Sustainable Gardening

 The leaf soil will be acidic so if you have plants that need alkaline-rich soil, this will not be the right soil to use for them.

 Acid-loving plants include Rhododendrons, Azaleas, Japanese maples, Ferns, Iris, Evergreens, Holly, Hibiscus, Japanese grasses, Magnolia, and Pine.
 Many veggies and fruit plants enjoy acidic soil as well. so use this soil in your garden beds also.